davemers0160/robot/object_detect/README.md

 # Object Detect Project

-This project is designed to interface with the Stereolabs ZED/ZED2 stereo camera
+This project is designed to interface with the Stereolabs ZED/ZED2 stereo camera using the zed_ros_wrapper package

 ## Dependencies